Detroit Red Wings promote Dan Watson from Toledo to head coach of Grand Rapids Griffins

 The Detroit Red Wings filled the coaching vacancy in Grand Rapids from within and promoted Dan Watson.

-Watson was named the 12th head coach of the Griffins Wednesday, roughly two months after the Wings announced Ben Simon's contract would not be renewed.
+Watson was named the 12th head coach of the Griffins, the Wings' AHL affilliate, on Wednesday, roughly two months after the Wings announced Ben Simon's contract would not be renewed.
 Watson, 43, has spent the past six seasons as head coach of the Wings' ECHL affiliate, the Toledo Walleye.
 He guided them to a 45-19-3 record this past season and to a 9-4 record in the Kelly Cup playoffs.
-He has been with the organization for 14 seasons, including spending two seasons (2014-16) alongside now Wings coach Derek Lalonde, who at the time was head coach of the Walleye.
+He has been with the organization for 14 seasons, including spending two seasons (2014-16) alongside now Wings coach Derek Lalonde, then the head coach of the Walleye.

 The hire was made by Wings assistant general manager Shawn Horcoff, who serves as GM of the Griffins.
 Watson, Horcoff said in a statement, "established a tremendous winning culture during his six years as head coach in Toledo through his work ethic, communication skills, and the relationships he built with his players.
 Dan’s passion for player development and familiarity with the Red Wings organization will be vital assets, and we’re confident his experience will lead to the continued growth of our players in Grand Rapids."